Here is another piece in my series on chronic pain. This one is about the role of forgiveness in healing chronic pain.

 Ancestral Clearing® in healing chronic pain

-I found a great measure of freedom and healing from chronic pain through the work of Ancestral Clearing®.
+I found a great measure of freedom and healing from chronic pain through the work of Ancestral Clearing®, a five-technique process taught by John Newton and pioneered by Howard Wills.
 The lion’s share of the practice of Ancestral Clearing® involves forgiveness.
 My experience of the forgiveness practice is that it was part of the basis for relieving the burden I carried.
 It helped me resolve issues from my past.
 Furthermore, it addressed and cleared issues I held from my lineage.

 When do we heal?